The trust layer

 Protocols cannot tell trusted from malicious

-A protocol today cannot tell the difference between an agent with 10,000 successful completions and a bot deployed 10 minutes ago to drain liquidity.
+A protocol today cannot tell the difference between an agent with 10,000 successful completions and a bot deployed ten minutes ago to drain liquidity.
 Both look identical at the wallet level.

 02